-There are too many to list – Venice, Marrakesh, Bali are a few of my go-to destinations but we tend to usually gravitate toward the mountains or the beach when we think of a holiday.
+There are too many to list – Venice, Marrakech, Bali are a few of my go-to destinations but we tend to usually gravitate toward the mountains or the beach when we think of a holiday.
 Our favourite beach destination is the Maldives and our favourite mountain destination is our home in Wyoming.

-Your favourite hotel / restaurant / bar?
+Your favourite hotel, restaurant & bar?

 We always stay at the Hotel Bel Air in Los Angeles- the rooms are tasteful, chic and spacious with large garden terraces and the grounds are beautiful- but my new favourite is the Crown Towers Resort in Perth, Australia.
 The Lobby is grand, elegant but very masculine.
 Nobu Restaurant in Perth, Australia is one of my favourite dining experiences.
 Nobu always has an incredible menu and both the restaurant and the bar are top of my “sexy interiors” list.

 I will never say no to good Mexican food or an ice-cold bottle of Chardonnay.

 Your favourite way to spend an afternoon?